cancan233/ml_qmc_force/README.md

 # Machine Learning Diffusion Monte Carlo Forces

-In this repository, we provides all necessary files to reproduce our work in "Machine Learning Diffusion Monte Carlo Foreces".
+In this repository, we provide all necessary files to reproduce our work in "Machine Learning Diffusion Monte Carlo Forces".

 ## Environment Setup

-Necessary softwares:
+Necessary software:

-- QMCPack
+- QMCPACK
 - QuantumESPRESSO
 - PySCF
 - AMPtorch